 3 Family Winter Break Ideas: Sun, Snow & City

 The Thanksgiving and Christmas breaks are supposed to be a time for getting together with friends and family.
 But with the stress of cooking, shopping, getting yet another sweater from an aunt who thinks you are 2 sizes bigger than you are, really we sometimes just want to get away from it all instead.
 We’ve never managed a holiday-break getaway alone.
-Instead we usually delay that gratification for the winter break that comes a very short seven or eight weeks after the kids were just home in December
+Instead we usually delay that gratification for the winter break that comes a very short seven or eight weeks after Tiny Traveler was home in December.

 Regardless of which week you choose, a winter break can be a way to make the most of the winter cold and snow or to get the heck away from it for a few days in the sun.
 Here are three U.S. destinations you might not think of for a winter family vacation, but that deliver some of the best family holidays at this time of year.

 There’s probably no better place to soak up the winter sunshine than San Diego.
 Daytime highs average in the mid to upper 60’s; not quite swimming weather but still a break from winter cold and perfect for sightseeing.
 So where to go?